premil/Test/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\

-You will also see any lint errors in the console.
+### `create a new repository on the command line`

-### create a new repository on the command line
+1) git init

-git init
+2) git add .
-git add .
+3) git commit -m "first commit"
-git commit -m "first commit"
+4) git branch -M main
-git branch -M main
+5) git remote add origin https://github.com/premil/test.git
-git remote add origin https://github.com/premil/test.git git push -u origin main
+6) git push -u origin main

 Launches the test runner in the interactive watch mode.\